em-squared/cool-kids-plugin/EXPLANATION.md

 The `get_random_user_data()` handles various API failures then fall back to the `get_fallback_user_data()` that generates data in a cooler way.

 The `tests/test-registration` test case checks all steps in isolation.
 I had to use the `ReflectionClass` to access private methods independently and simulate successes and failures.

+## User Story 2: Login and see self data
+I can register as a cool kid.
+Now I must log in to see how cool I am.

+Here is the case : I go to a profile page to see my data.
+If I'm not logged in, I get a login form to do so.
+Otherwise, I get my data.

+The `src/class-coolkiddata.php:CoolKidData` covers this feature with a shortcode that manages user data and login form depending the situation.

+The login form is not tested here as it is a bit out of the scope of this technical assessment, but it would be as the registration form tests.